Fang Zhaoling: Personal life

 Fang knew Fang Shin-hau (方心誥; 1913 – 1950), the son of well-known anti-Japanese general Fang Zhenwu, when she was studying in the UK and married him in 1938.
-She bore him eight children.
+They had eight children.
 Fang escaped with her family to Guilin, Tianjin and Shanghai in China due to war and resettled in Hong Kong in 1948.
 She was widowed in 1950.
 Her eight children were: